kstenerud/streamux/streamux-specification.md

 Use Case
 --------

 Streamux is designed as a point-to-point, bidirectional protocol foundation for you to build a messaging layer on top of.
-It handles everything between the marshaler and the send/receive channel.
+It handles the middle parts which tend to operate in a similar way in most stream oriented protocols.
+Think of it as a protocol construction kit.

 ```
 +-------------------------------------+